 The masculinization of women and feminization of men is a symptom of the disorder that was introduced into the world at the time of the Protestant Revolution.
 This disorder was furthered by the 18th century Enlightenment and the French Revolution.
 This general revolutionary spirit—in essence, anti-Catholicism—has continued its reign down to today.

-All our problems today can be traced back to western society being informed by a disordered Protestant, liberal ethos instead of an organic, traditional, Catholic one.
+All our problems today can be traced to the social order in the West being informed by a disordered Protestant, liberal ethos instead of an organic, traditional, Catholic one.

 Bringing out the best in men and women is not happening because we have allowed ourselves to be guided by liberal and feminist ideology.
 What is the best in men and women?
 We have little idea of this in our materialistic, secular society that constantly flashes images at us of an idealized, purely materialistic life.
 A return to a sane order—an organic, Catholic social order—will assist men and women to understand their respective roles and to live the Christian lives we are all called to live.